kubefleet-dev/kubefleet-cookbook/approval-controller-metric-collector/README.md

 - Takes ACR registry URL and hub cluster name as parameters
 - Pulls approval-request-controller image from ACR
 - Verifies KubeFleet CRDs are installed
-- Installs controller via Helm with custom CRDs (MetricCollector, MetricCollectorReport, WorkloadTracker)
+- Installs controller via Helm with custom CRDs (MetricCollectorReport, WorkloadTrackers)
-- Sets up RBAC for managing placements, overrides, and approval requests
+- Sets up RBAC for managing MetricCollectorReports and reading approval requests

 **`install-on-member.sh`** (Metric Collector):
 - Takes ACR registry URL, hub cluster, and member cluster names as parameters
-- Pulls metric-collector and metric-app images from ACR
+- Pulls metric-collector image from ACR
-- Creates service account with hub cluster access token
+- Creates service account with hub cluster access token and RBAC for watching/updating MetricCollectorReports
 - Installs metric-collector via Helm on each member cluster
-- Configures connection to hub API server and local Prometheus
+- Configures connection to hub API server to watch reports and local Prometheus for metrics

 With this understanding, you're ready to start the setup!